sayashraaj/React_Projects/README.md

-When validation is successful, it redirects to a new page '/FetchRandomUser' where the endpoint '/welcome' to https://saarang2021aspirers.herokuapp.com gives the .treasure value for moviename the endpoint obtained from the first endpoint gives the next .treasure value tvseriesname the endponit obtained from the second endpoint gives the next endpoint for a list which is stored and displayed using a 'map' function
+When validation is successful, it redirects to a new page '/FetchRandomUser' where the endpoint '/welcome' to https://saarang2021aspirers.herokuapp.com gives the .treasure value for moviename the endpoint obtained from the first endpoint gives the next .treasure value tvseriesname the endponit obtained from the second endpoint gives the next endpoint for a list which is stored and displayed using a 'map' function in cards I created using only div tags

 This is my React App, my Saarang DevOps app, and I hope you like my five day's worth of hardwork, learning react from scratch